 Divorce proceedings are notorious for being costly, time-consuming, and in some cases, contentious.
 Fortunately, in Illinois eligible couples can file for a simplified divorce, which allows the parties to avoid some of the more frustrating procedural hurdles of dissolving a marriage.
-To learn more about whether you qualify for a simplified dissolution, please contact an experienced family law attorney today.
+To learn more about whether you qualify for a simplified dissolution, please contact an experienced Schaumburg divorce attorney today.

 General Divorce Requirements